mehrdadmms/jsreport-multipage-export/README.md

 # jsreport-multipage-export

-You can export dashboard by sending multiple htmls
+You can export multiple HTMLs to a single PDF <br>
+This code is based on [jsreport-core](https://github.com/jsreport/jsreport-core) <br>
+You can see their documentation to understand how to design your HTML and pass parameters

 # Port
 Server is running on port 8010 you can change it in config

-# Export path
-PDFs will be exported into /PDFs/ directory in parent directory of project it should be mounted to neolyze download PDFs directory /home/neolyze/api.neolyze.com/downloads/PDFs

 # Quit start
 Install packages